fartashf/fartashf.github.io/_pages/home.md

 ---
-#permalink: /
+permalink: /
 # title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-#author_profile: true
+author_profile: true
 redirect_from:
-  - /about/
+  - /home/
-  - /about.html
+  - /home.html
 ---

 Fartash Faghri is a machine learning researcher at Apple Machine Learning